junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-03-18-Calculus-3-worksheet-2.md

        }};

     var data = {
+      "prompt": `\
+Decide whether a student\'s response is correct.

-      "prompt": 'Compare answer to "the only critical points to the surface that we are given are those who have gradient 0"\
+Correct answer : "the only critical points to the surface that we are given are those who have gradient 0"\
-\
-\
-answer: '+ answer,
+student:` + answer + `
+Is correct:`,
       "temperature": 0,
       "max_tokens": 60,
       "top_p": 1,